renupoc/Python-Flask-Deployment-using-Ansible/README.md

-"# Python-Flask-Deployment-using-Ansible and deployed using jenkins" Pipeline :
+"# Python-Flask-Deployment-using-Ansible and deployed using jenkins pipeline" Pipeline :

 pipeline{